Operations manager job description & profile

 Operations managers also need to be well versed in the intricacies of operating in their specific industries.
 For example, an operations manager in financial services would need to be fully cognizant of the bank’s core banking systems, banking principles, governance policies, inherent operational risks and so on.

 In order to manage the operations efficiently, the operations manager must liaise with scores of people across dozens of departments and possibly even in other companies.
 For example, an operations manager would have to liaise with the procurement manager for raw materials and supplies.
 Then the operations manager would have to liaise with the finance department for things like capital expenditure, machinery procurement, making sure the employers are well paid and so on.
-The operations team also must work closely with the sales department to meet and fulfill customer orders.
+The operations team also must work closely with the sales department to meet and fulfil customer orders.

 Finally, an operations manager would also have to interact with department heads and top management.
 Therefore, the number of skills that an operations manager needs to possess is large.